jakeyap/MultiTaskLearning/README.md

     1.2 *learn the stance*
     1.3 *learn the length again*

 Double stepping the learning for length seems to work well.
-Try it further later.
+The performance in experiment 29 was achieved in this manner.
-The modelDNs seem to be learning well, but I need to adjust the loss function weights a bit more.
+The modelDNs seem to be learning the disagree/deny class well, but it is at the expense of the agree/support class.
+Perhaps I need to adjust the loss function weights a bit more.

-Try to double step the length training.
+For experiment 29, I reached the performance metrics published in [4], marginally.

+For training modelD*N*s, the manner I am splitting the data will make the posts higher up the hierarchy get seen a lot more times in training than the leaf nodes.
+I am wondering if this this is a potential problem.

+One thing I noticed is that even though the tree sizes are split at median 8 for the dataset, when they get flattened into leaf-to-root paths, a disproportionate number of these paths come from the conversations with bigger number of members.
+To illustrate the problem, see experiment 38 length results 'support' column.
+Even though roughly 50% of conversations have 8 or more posts inside, when flattened into individual leaf-to-root paths, these conversations account for 80% of the paths.
+Not sure whether this is a problem.
+Perhaps I should re-frame the length prediction task as predicting "will this specific path will end soon?"

 ### **Further steps**
 1. Strengthen the model